OWASP/Top10/2017/en/0xA3-Disclosure.md

 Scenario #1: An application encrypts credit card numbers in a database using automatic database encryption.
 However, this data is automatically decrypted when retrieved, allowing an SQL injection flaw to retrieve credit card numbers in clear text.
 Alternatives include not storing credit card numbers, using tokenization, or using public key encryption.

-Scenario #2: A site simply doesn’t use or enforce TLS for all pages, or if it supports weak encryption.
-An attacker simply monitors network traffic, strips or intercepts the TLS (like an open wireless network), and steals the user’s session cookie.
-The attacker then replays this cookie and hijacks the user’s (authenticated) session, accessing or modifying the user’s private data.
+Scenario #2: A site simply doesn't use or enforce TLS for all pages, or if it supports weak encryption.
+An attacker simply monitors network traffic, strips or intercepts the TLS (like an open wireless network), and steals the user's session cookie.
+The attacker then replays this cookie and hijacks the user's (authenticated) session, accessing or modifying the user's private data.
 Instead of the above he could also alter all transported data, e.g. the recipient of a money transfer.

-Scenario #3: The password database uses unsalted hashes to store everyone’s passwords.
+Scenario #3: The password database uses unsalted hashes to store everyone's passwords.
 A file upload flaw allows an attacker to retrieve the password database.
 All of the unsalted hashes can be exposed with a rainbow table of precalculated hashes.

 ## References